 Panna Cotta Recipe

-After ordering Panna Cotta for dessert at a restaurant in Portland Oregon (a major foodie scene), I was in love and was determined to recreate it.
-At the restaurant, one serving was $8, but you can make 6 to 8 for that same price and I prefer this homemade version with the fresh berry sauce even more.
+After ordering Panna Cotta for dessert at a restaurant in Portland, Oregon (a major foodie scene), I was in love and was determined to recreate it at home.
+At the restaurant, one serving was $8, but you can make 6 to 8 for that same price, and I prefer this homemade version with the fresh berry sauce even more.

 The best part is that Panna Cotta only takes about 20 min to make before refrigerating.
-While it is usually removed from the ramekin it is shaped in, I usually take the less fussy route and serve it in wine glasses, or repurpose those glass yogurt cups for a larger gathering (think: baby shower, bridal shower, church potluck, etc.).
+While it is usually removed from the ramekin it is shaped in, I often take the less fussy route and serve it in little glass cups with spoons.

-The key to making great Panna Cotta is the perfect balance of the creamy yet firm texture.
+The key to making great Panna Cotta is achieving a creamy yet firm texture.
 For the recipe to set properly, be sure to use the ingredients listed and avoid low-fat or fat-free substitutions.

 - Heavy whipping cream – provides a rich, creamy base